Bullying can take lots of different forms.

-Whether you are the bully or the bullied, I urge you to get some help.
+Whether you are the bully or the bullied, I urge you to get some help from someone.

-As a victim of bullying, if you leave the emotions that you are experiencing unaddressed, they may stay with you forever.
-You may find yourself in a life coaching session in 20 years time talking about how the bullying you experienced made you feel that you couldn’t pursue the career path that you wanted, the relationship that you wanted, the happiness that you deserved.
+As a victim of bullying, if you leave the emotions that you are experiencing unaddressed, they may stay with you for years.
+You may find yourself in a life coaching session at the age of 50 talking about how the bullies at school ultimately made you feel that you couldn’t pursue the career that you wanted, the relationship that you wanted, the happiness that you deserved.

 Bullying is unacceptable behaviour and you deserve to be free from this and able to enjoy your life.